thatscotdatasci/thatscotdatasci.github.io/_wiki/power-bi/data-manipulations/reconcile-two-tables.md

 tags: [ Data Manipulation ]
 ---

 Imagine that you have the following two tables.
 Table 1 contains a source of data, and Table 2 is effectively a catalogue of data from multiple different sources.
-Each of these tables are stored in a seperate database, hence there is no pre-existing relationship between them.
+Each of these tables are stored in a separate database, hence there is no pre-existing relationship between them.

 _Table 1:_